bjpirt/ShutterScope/README.md

 # ShutterScope

 This is a camera shutter tester that uses an Oscilloscope as the measurement device with a photodiode as the sensor.
 It supports the Rigol ds1000z range of oscilloscopes and connects via VISA to set up a trigger to capture the sensor data, extract it from the oscilloscope and analyse the shutter speed on the computer.
+It supports both three point sensors and single point sensors.
+The sensor design is being worked on at the moment.

 ## Setup